 One of the oldest “tricks” in the book is to leave your light on if you want trick-or-treaters, and turn it off if you don’t.
 But a dark stoop could be an invitation for a trip and fall.
 If you prefer not to have youngsters asking for candy, consider putting up a sign that says “no trick or treaters” that will allow you to keep your lights on, too.
 If you have a long driveway or walkway, turn on all the outdoor lights you have to better light the path to your front door.

-Clear the way: It makes sense to make sure your walkway is cleared of all debris, but remember back to your childhood and how many times you cut through a neighbor’s yard instead of using the pathway.
-Blow or rake the leaves and sticks off your yard, fill in any holes, and skip a day of lawn watering so that your yard is not wet, muddy and overly slippery.
+It makes sense to make sure your walkway is cleared of all debris but if you remember back to your childhood, how many times did you cut through a neighbor’s yard instead of using the pathway?
+Blow or rake the leaves and sticks off your yard, fill in any holes, and skip a day of lawn watering so that your yard is not wet, muddy, and overly slippery.
 Keep in mind how children might access your front porch when putting up Halloween decorations, especially those that involve power cords.
 Along these lines, take a few moments to repair loose porch railings, and repair any loose walkway stones.

-Be on the lookout: You’ve heard this before, but it bears repeating.
+You’ve heard this before, but it bears repeating.
 As you are coming home, or even leaving your home for the night, be sure to be extra vigilant while watching for children who may be darting in and out of parked cars.
-Keep in mind, they may be in dark clothing, too.
+Keep in mind, that they may be in dark clothing, too.

 This is also a great time to make a call to check on your homeowners’ coverage and ensure that you have adequate coverage in case the unforeseen happens, even through no fault of your own.
 It may be wise to stock up on good candy bars, too, in hopes of avoiding those tricks this Halloween!